 After doing some general ‘life’ and business-related coaching for a while, I worked with my own coach (I basically think it’s essential to have a coach and experienced mentor in business) and identified my ‘zone of genius’ – which is just a fancy way of saying that I get to use all the skills and experience I’ve gathered through a career of marketing/media, book publishing and coaching, and put them together in one awesome and powerful package.

 This is how I became a Book Coach.

-I help coaches, consultants, speakers and entrepreneurs write and publish non-fiction books including self-help, business books and memoirs.
-I support and guide you from your idea right through the planning and writing process, so you know exactly what to do and have the accountability you need to get it done.
-You will then work with my team to have it edited, designed, and printed, and we will tailor make a plan for you to get speaking gigs, media, promotion or whatever you need to get it out in the world!
+We support and guide you from your idea right through the planning and writing process, so you know exactly what to do and have the accountability you need to get it done.
+You will then work with my team to have it edited, designed, and printed, and put out in the world!

 In 2021, we have taken it up a notch.

 After observing the extreme success of some of my clients, and the beautiful books making much less impact by other clients, I realised the missing ingredient… Leveraging.